wgsl-tooling-wg/wesl-spec/README.md

 Better tooling benefits everyone, including smaller projects that can't afford to build their own enhancements and associated tools.
-And a shared standard can enable resusable WGSL libraries on npm and crates.io.
+And a shared standard can enable reusable WGSL libraries on npm and crates.io.

 Join us on [GitHub](https://github.com/wgsl-tooling-wg/wesl-spec)